Zobee/Meditrack/README.md

 I should find a way to cut that shit out.
 Beyond reuse.
 It doesn't work great.
 If you reload, you'll get redirected to the landing page.
 That's cause of the big issue I've been avoiding, and that's useContext ain't working like I thought.
-*I've found a sorta solution, but it feels hacky.
-I'm currently using it in the 'character' component, where

 GAME BREAKER: Trying to log in with a fake email breaks the site.
 This is a front-end issue.
 It's coming from the fact that the error message is an object, rather than a string.
 *I've just 'fixed' this. tbh, I'm not sure if it's the ideal way to handle this, but there ya go.